-Deficiencies can be added to the respective campus’ backlog in years when contractor inspections are not scheduled.
-During the scheduled on-site assessment, the contract inspector estimates the remaining useful life of various components that comprise a building’s mechanical, electrical, plumbing, or building envelope closure system (architectural, roof, façade, etc.) and records this information into the BUILDER assessment software program.
-When a building system nears the end of its useful life, the software program adds a new self-generated replacement facility deficiency to the backlog list.
-NIST does not make a distinction between active or inactive assets for reporting DM&R. NIST will perform facility condition assessments surveys for capitalized NIST-owned buildings (including those fully depreciated).

 DM&R estimates relate to capitalized, non-capitalized, and fully depreciated general PP&E. Under BUILDER SMS, and effective with third quarter FY 2020 reporting, all DM&R for real property is reported, including individual items with DM&R estimates costing less than $25 thousand.

 NIST prioritizes maintenance and repair projects to sustain its real property in good operating condition, including maintaining warranties.
 DM&R is impacted by funding shortfalls.
 Individual real property maintenance and repair projects are ranked using a Project Risk Table to determine the category of the risk (i.e., critical, high, medium, or low).
 Each project’s risk is rated in five different areas (mission; safety and regulatory compliance; energy, sustainability, and resilience; economics; and preservation of heritage assets) and its likelihood of executability.
 An overall rating score is then determined for ranking purposes.
 A ranking can be adjusted to consider current projects underway, prioritization of future candidate projects, and budgetary funding outlook.